sydasif/ansible-cbt-lab/docs/source/06_jinja/01_introduction.md

 172.16.10.14               : ok=1    changed=1    unreachable=0    failed=0    skipped=0
 ```

-This will generate OSPF configuration files for each router in the specified destination path.
+This will generate OSPF configuration for each router as specified.

 By using a Jinja2 template and Ansible, you can easily generate dynamic OSPF configurations for different routers.
 This approach simplifies the management of network configurations, making it more efficient and less error-prone.